mreithub/manuel.reithuber.net/_posts/2016-07-08-setting-up-debian-hosts.md

 ```

-Then I add my SSH public key (there&#8217;s the [`ssh-copy-id` command](http://askubuntu.com/a/4833) that does the same thing, but I personally prefer the manual way):
+Then I add my SSH public key (there's the [`ssh-copy-id` command](http://askubuntu.com/a/4833) that does the same thing, but I personally prefer the manual way):

 ```bash
 mkdir /home/manuel/.ssh